-'Square Panoramas' - My current style of painting translates panoramic scenes into square images, thus creating a new visual language and enabling the viewer to experience new perspectives of known locations.
+'Square Panoramas' - My current style of painting translates panoramic scenes into square images, thus creating a new visual language and enabling the viewer to experience fresh perspectives of known locations.

 When joining Instagram, I discovered the best way to present my paintings was as square images.
 I enjoyed this challenge and found myself creating oil & charcoal portraits to suit these parameters - though at this point my landscape paintings just didn’t fit this format.
 When I had the idea of turning a panorama into a square, I began to realise it would have an instant dramatic effect.
 Like optical illusions, I understood that our eyes would adjust and accept this new perception of seeing 180° within a square.